-Maintaining Balanced, Inclusive and Mixed Communities
+2.0 Maintaining Balanced, Inclusive and Mixed Communities

-Achieving an appropriate housing mix to meet Broxtowe's needs is vital to create the sustainable, inclusive and mixed communities envisaged within the Local Plan.
+2.0.1 The SPD aims to ensure that the demand for HMO accommodation can be met across the Article 4 Area in a way that does not lead to adverse impacts on the character of the area through a saturation of a single type of home.
+Achieving an appropriate housing mix to meet Broxtowe Borough's needs is vital to create the sustainable, inclusive and mixed communities envisaged within the Local Plan.

-Broxtowe Borough Council recognise that HMOs form an important part of the housing mix through the provision of flexible, affordable rental accommodation.
+2.0.2 Broxtowe Borough Council recognise that HMOs form an important part of the housing mix through the provision of flexible rental accommodation.

-The Iceni report indicates that student numbers are at an all-time high and notes that the NPPF requires local planning authorities to cater for this need.
-Indeed, the strong influence of the University of Nottingham has resulted in a relatively large student population within Broxtowe, particularly within the Beeston wards and Article 4 area.
+2.0.3 The Iceni report indicates that student numbers are at an all-time high and notes that the NPPF requires local planning authorities to cater for this need.
+Indeed, the strong influence of the University of Nottingham has resulted in a relatively large student population within Broxtowe Borough, particularly within the Beeston wards and Article 4 area.

-However, an over-concentration of HMO accommodation can lead to identifiable impacts on amenity including: increases in waste associated problems due to inadequate or inappropriate waste storage; an increase in noise complaints and antisocial behaviour; visual impacts such as increased 'clutter' or unsympathetic creation of parking and waste storage areas over former garden spaces, and unsympathetic security measures and parking issues resulting in cumulative impacts on residential amenity.
+2.0.4 However, an over-concentration of HMO accommodation can lead to identifiable impacts on amenity including: increases in waste associated problems due to inadequate or inappropriate waste storage and issues with management of waste by tenants; an increase in noise complaints and anti-social behaviour; visual impacts such as increased 'clutter' or unsympathetic creation of parking and waste storage areas over former garden spaces, and unsympathetic security measures and parking issues resulting in cumulative impacts on residential amenity.
 This SPD will therefore seek to address, prevent and mitigate the impact of these issues.